ppy/osu-wiki/wiki/Community/Project_Loved/en.md

 - Its creator is neither banned nor restricted
 - At least one difficulty can be passed

-Although many Pending and Work-in-progress maps meet these criteria, few are voted into the Loved category due to the more selective nomination and voting requirements.
+Although many Pending and Work-in-progress beatmaps meet these criteria, few are voted into the Loved category due to the more selective nomination and voting requirements.

 Beatmaps entering the Loved category are required to follow some additional rulesets: